Cloud I/O for Media Assets

 When it comes to moving media assets, speed is a fundamental consideration.
 In M&E, where deadlines are tight and datasets are measured in gigabytes, terabytes, or even petabytes, standard tools just don’t do the trick.
 When moving large files over long distances or congested networks, many tools will suffer in performance due to latency and packet loss.
 The bigger the files, the longer the distance or the more congested the network, the more performance will be impacted, and in some cases, by a factor of 100!
 As a software provider to customers who move petabytes of content to and from the cloud monthly, we’ve observed huge variances in network congestion at certain times of day with the public cloud providers which, without the right software, can lead to unpredictable performance.
 And, even in situations where latency isn’t an issue, traditional transfer methods don’t take full advantage of all available bandwidth.

 Modern acceleration technology was created for exactly this reason — to help minimize the impact of latency and packet loss and to utilize whatever bandwidth is available.
 In fact — and this can be somewhat counterintuitive — the more bandwidth available, the more the right acceleration technology will help.
 Amazon itself offers a service called S3 Acceleration which can help speed up data transfers in AWS workflows.
 It works by moving assets first to the closest edge server available and then accelerating the transfer from the edge to your AWS region of choice.
 Even though it can eliminate the distance of the initial transfer into AWS, congestion may still be an issue.
-That said, S3 Acceleration can be an easy way for developers to speed up workflows they have built using Amazon tools but still leaves you building your own custom solution.
+That said, S3 Acceleration can be an easy way for developers to speed up workflows they have built using Amazon tools, but it still leaves you building your own custom solution.
 While that might be necessary in situations with extremely unique requirements, there are out-of-the-box, full-stack products that offer equal or better performance at a much lower total cost of ownership.
 For most situations, building your own solution simply doesn’t make sense.
 Unsurprisingly, S3 Acceleration also only works with Amazon storage, another important consideration discussed below.

 Reliability

 When dealing with large files, network instability and file corruption can cause disruptions and delays.
-Transfer tools must be able to navigate interruptions and deliver files unaltered, with byte for byte accuracy.
+Transfer tools must be able to navigate interruptions and deliver files unaltered, with byte-for-byte accuracy.
 A capability such as checkpoint restart, where interrupted transfers automatically restart from the point of failure, is a must-have for reliable operations.

 Security